Nayrbnat/rag-fact-sheets-4/docs/scrape_updated.md

         raise
 ```

-**Why this design?** All the real work happens in the `scrape` module.
-This keeps the entry point clean and testable while delegating complex logic to specialized modules.
+**Design Rationale:** All complex logic remains in the `scrape` module, keeping the entry point clean and testable while delegating specialized operations to dedicated modules.

 ### Workflow Orchestration